Sensex, Nifty snap 6-day winning streak on profit booking in energy, auto shares | Business

 ''RIL's results, though impressive on the telecom and retail front, fell slightly below expectations in the refining space,'' said V K Vijayakumar, Chief Investment Strategist at Geojit Financial Services.

-In the broader market, the BSE smallcap gauge dipped 0.13 percent and the midcap index ended marginally higher by 0.03 percent.
+In the broader market, the BSE smallcap gauge dipped 0.13 per cent and midcap index ended marginally higher by 0.03 per cent.

 Markets in Europe were trading in the green during mid-session deals.
 The US markets had ended on a lower note on Friday.